ChristianFrisson/HAPI/README.md

    Then proceed with installation.
 4. Use CMake to generate project files for your compiler.
 Tested with visual studio 2010, 2012, 2013, 2015 and 2017.
-   Note: We recommend using other visual studio than 2012, as the support of some features have been disabled such as wxWidgets.
 5. Open the solution file and build the INSTALL target.
 6. Build examples in HAPI/examples/build directory.